 The ankle is held together by three main ligaments.
 The two outer ligaments stop the ankle sliding forward and rolling from side to side.
 They are attached to the fibula (the small bone next to the shinbone) and the talus (the anklebone).

 If your ankle doesn’t heal properly after a sprain, or you sprain your ankle repeatedly, you may end up with chronic ankle instability.
-The resultant constant swelling in the ankle can cause a reflex in the body that ‘switches off’ the muscles around the joint, which reduces the ankle stability even more.
+The result of constant swelling in the ankle can cause a reflex in the body that ‘switches off’ the muscles around the joint.
+This reduces the ankle stability even more.

 Symptoms of ankle instability:

 The sensation that your ankle is going to give way, especially on uneven ground is a common sign of ankle instability.
-Your ankle will frequently turn during activity, causing pain, inflammation and swelling.
-Ankle instability can cause almost constant swelling in the ankle.
+Your ankle will frequently turn during activity causing pain, inflammation and swelling.
+Symptoms may include:

 - Pain and soreness